 Now I know.
 After studying other high achievers, acknowledging their respective attributes that contributed to their respective high level of performance, the answer is simpler than we thought.
 What is interesting is that there is no one formula for success.
 Not “work hard”, “take risks”, “be consistent”, “just do”, although “just do” is very close to the formula for success.
 I have a variation of this that I use for a step in the whole success process.

-However, beginning last year, I am on my way.
+However, beginning last year, I was on my way.
 After years of wondering what I was doing wrong, why IT wasn’t working, why hard work was not returning a healthy monetary result, it became clear.

 If you’re new to WordPress you may be wondering what’s the big deal behind Pages and Posts.
 At first glance they appear to be one and the same: if you were to create either a new page or a new post you’d be presented with nearly identical interfaces and in many cases the public appearance of pages and posts will look the same.